 Gasp!
 361?
 Only 4 days to go in this year; unbelievable.
-As you may have seen over at OAMM, I’m planning to follow along with Kelly’s Get Real series in 2012 to help our family make the transition to even more whole foods in our diet, so stay tuned for that in 2012.
+I’m planning to follow along with Kelly’s Get Real series in 2012 to help our family make the transition to even more whole foods in our diet, so stay tuned for that in 2012.
 We’re already using a lot of whole foods, but we can always do better.
 The day after Christmas I definitely needed something I could set and forget.
 I decided I wanted to try something with rice and pumpkin puree and looked around a bit until I found Creamy Pumpkin Brown Rice.
 I proteined it up with a cup of white beans and converted it to be made in my rice cooker.
 I think this is going to be a winner for its sheer simplicity if nothing else.
 And, BONUS, it uses all whole foods.

 Creamy Pumpkin Brown Rice